renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 #### The Empire

-Goblins hailing from southern kingdoms first sailed far enough south to reach the Ruby Plane in CY 538; they found in the northeastern Ruby Plane an arid land, populated by relatively primitive people—a land the could plunder, full of people who would be their slaves.
+Goblins hailing from southern kingdoms first sailed far enough south to reach the Ruby Plane in CY 538; they found in the northeastern Ruby Plane an arid land, populated by relatively primitive people — a land the could plunder, full of people who would be their slaves.
 Goblin sailing techniques rapidly improved, and by CY 617 they had established a permanent outpost on the northern shore of the Ruby Plane.

-In CY 703, the Noble Assembly once again appointed a ruler—this time an Empress.
+In CY 703, the Noble Assembly once again appointed a ruler — this time an Empress.
-She was given the power to assembly an Empire—to raise taxes, to build an Imperial administration, and to levy the forces of the kings and warlords and place them under her command.
+She was given the power to assembly an Empire — to raise taxes, to build an Imperial administration, and to levy the forces of the kings and warlords and place them under her command.
 She was given this power for the express purpose of efficiently conquering and plundering the Ruby Plane.

 The Goblin Empire has seen a rapid rise in the Goblin's fortune.
 They have conquered a large swath of the northeast Ruby Plane, displacing, enslaving or exterminating many of the native races in the process.
-The territory on the Ruby Plane is now larger than their territory on the Emerald Plane—though they still rule this territory from the Emerald Plane.
+The territory on the Ruby Plane is now larger than their territory on the Emerald Plane — though they still rule this territory from the Emerald Plane.

 In characteristic style, modern Goblin society has at least three centers of power, all of them cooperating only slightly more than they compete: The Imperial administration rules their society, but only so long as it has the consent of the Kings — that is, only so long as it enriches the Kings with treasure plundered from the Ruby Plane.
 The Kings, in turn, try to keep the Empire on a short leash, giving it no more power than it needs to coordinate the conquest of the Ruby Plane.
 And through it all, the Judges remain, ruling on matters of law and custom.

-### The Economy—and Slavery
+### The Economy — and Slavery

 Slaves have long been one of the chief resources of the Goblin economy — the North Coast Code specifically granted Goblins the right to take any non-Goblin as a slave, and very few scholars of the Code have questioned this provision or called for change.